 The Piketty group has begun a more closely grained examination of the specifics of Canada, New Zealand, and Australia in a recent chapter (Gethin 2021) in their Political Cleavages and Social Inequalities book.
-Gethin argues that “historical specificities in the course of colonialist expansion” structured the Canada’s party system around a linguistic cleavage as compared to the religious one in Australia and the Māori-European one in New Zealand.
-In the latter two countries, class dislodged the earlier cleavage in the postwar period, but it failed to displace language in Canada (2021, 2).
-Nevertheless, he notes that education has had a “growing impact on electoral behaviors” creating transformations within the Liberal and New Democratic parties (ibid; 192).
-As a result, despite a different starting point, Canada ends up with the rest in terms of having a “multi-elite” party system: high-income voters support the Conservatives and the more highly educated support the Liberals, NDP and Greens (Gethin 2021: 192, 217).
-However, in an interesting twist on the standard Piketty narrative, Gethin suggests that class voting (where class is measured by income) has if anything strengthened in Canada over the last quarter century, with the Liberals gradually gaining greater support among those with high incomes while NDP support “has become increasingly concentrated among low-income constituencies” (Gethin 2021: 216).
+Gethin argues that: “historical specificities in the course of colonialist expansion” structured the Canada’s party system around a linguistic cleavage as compared to the religious one in Australia and the Māori-European one in New Zealand.
+In the latter two countries, class dislodged the earlier cleavage in the postwar period, but it failed to displace language in Canada (ibid: 2).
+Nevertheless, he notes that education has had a “growing impact on electoral behaviors” creating transformations within the Liberal and New Democratic parties (ibid: 192).
+As a result, despite a different starting point, Canada ends up with the rest in terms of having a “multi-elite” party system: high-income voters support the Conservatives and the more highly educated support the Liberals, NDP, and Greens.
+However, in an interesting twist on the standard Piketty narrative, Gethin suggests that class voting (where class is measured by income) has if anything strengthened in Canada over the last quarter century, with the Liberals gradually gaining greater support among those with high incomes while NDP support “has become increasingly concentrated among low-income constituencies” (ibid: 216).

-Nevertheless, it is hard to fit this as a case of a redistributive left party falling into the hands of a less redistributive Brahmin elite.
+Accordingly, it is hard to fit this as a case of a redistributive left party falling into the hands of a less redistributive educated elite as Piketty might fear.
 Neither does it directly fit the Abou-Chadi and Hix (2021) story of new well-educated cohorts investing post-materialist green parties.
 Gethin (2021) notes that the Liberals in the past three elections have brought together a Macron-esque coalition of some of the high income and some of the highly educated, but it is hard to determine the impact on redistributive impulses in the party system as the Liberals were never necessarily all that redistributive.
+Indeed, Liberal governments have largely shifted rightward on matters of redistribution since the 1990s (Banting and Myles 2013).
 In sum, there is value in more closely understanding the education and income-based cleavages in Canada and their impact on party choice, and particularly how these affect competition between the Liberals and the NDP.

-Johnston’s (2017) analysis of the history of the Canadian party system argues that the NDP’s success has primarily come at the expense of the Liberals, especially since a greater left-right ideological sortation took place in the wake of the 1988 election.
-Underlying this analysis is the spectre of a Downsian unidimensional left-right spectrum (outside Quebec, at least) along which voters and parties align themselves.
-However, if such a dimension exists, then it is difficult to explain the continued viability of the NDP.
+It is perhaps useful to compare Gethin et al.’s account of the Canadian party system in with one more familiar with Canadian history.
+Johnston’s (2017) analysis of the Canadian party system argues that the NDP’s success has primarily come at the expense of the Liberals, especially since a greater left-right ideological sortation took place in the wake of the 1988 election.
+Underlying this analysis is a Downsian unidimensional left-right spectrum (outside Quebec) along which voters and parties align themselves.
+However, if such a dimension exists, then the pressures of a single-member plurality electoral system, it is difficult to explain the continued viability of the NDP.
 Johnston has no conclusive answer to this question but suggests that federalism plays a role, allowing the NDP a base of support in provinces where it can form a majority, that the continued existence of a third party outside the Liberal Party results in shifting the position of the median voter to the left or that it facilitates leftist policies by strengthening the hand of the Liberal Party’s left-wing.
 But the Piketty thesis has a different diagnostic.
-The Piketty thesis is oneone of a two dimensional spectrumwith different preferences that emerge from educated compared to rich voters.
+It assumes a two-dimensional spectrum of social and economic issues with different preferences that emerge from educated, compared to rich voters.